huangwb8/luckyModel/README.md

 -   Fork `luckyModel` and make sure you can do somethings like clone, commit, and push.

--   Save your model in the local repository of the `luckyModel` package.
+-   Save your model in the local repository of the `luckyModel` package (The same path of `README.md`).

 <!-- -->